snowplow-incubator/snowplow-micro-examples/README.md

 ## 2. Tracking Design

 ### 2.1 Overview of the app
+Our demo web app uses snowplow micro to track user activity in an e-commerce application.
+Through various testing mechanisms, we will be testing that tracking is properly configured on our site using both Nightwatch JS and Cypress.

 The example application is a simple ecommerce app consisting of just 3 pages:

- 1. a start page with a sample login form (no authentication involved - see also the **Note** below)
+ 1. A start-up page with a sample login form (no authentication involved - see also the **Note** below)
- 2. the shop page (also containing the cart)
+ 2. The shop page (also containing the cart)
- 3. the confirmation page
+ 3. The confirmation page

 **Note:**